skip to main content

 Rent a modem or router (or both) from your internet provider if you want upgrades, replacements, and technical support at no additional cost to you.

-If you want to save money over the long run and have more control over your internet connection, buy your own equipment.
+Buy your equipment if you want to save money over the long run and have more control over your internet connection.
 Just know that you’ll be responsible for any upgrade or replacement costs.

-Overall, the pros and cons of renting or buying your modem and router depend on your internet provider and the amount of money you want to spend.
-We’ll explain how to know what’s best for you.
+Overall, the pros and cons of renting or buying your modem and router depend on your internet provider and the amount of money you’re willing to spend.
+I’ll explain how to know what’s best for you.

 Want the best internet provider with the lowest equipment fees?